A Gapless Phase with Haagerup Symmetry

-Symmetries are central to solving many problems in quantum field theory and quantum lattice models.
-With the advent of generalised \cite{Gaiotto:2014kfa} and non-invertible symmetries, or higher-categorical symmetries \cite{Kaidi:2021xfk, Choi:2021kmx, Bhardwaj:2022yxj} collectively, the question of the utility of these new symmetries has been an engine for many exciting developments.
+{\bf Introduction.} Symmetries are central to solving many problems in quantum field theory and quantum lattice models.
+With the advent of generalized \cite{Gaiotto:2014kfa} and non-invertible symmetries, or higher-categorical symmetries \cite{Kaidi:2021xfk, Choi:2021kmx, Bhardwaj:2022yxj} collectively (for reviews see \cite{Schafer-Nameki:2023jdn, Shao:2023gho}), the question of the utility of these new symmetries has been an engine for many exciting developments.
 However, going back to the 1980s, the importance of fusion category symmetries was already observed in the seminal work by Moore and Seiberg \cite{Moore:1988qv}.
 This provides a precise mathematical framework to study rational conformal field theories (RCFTs), which naturally come equipped with such symmetries.
 More precisely, the representation category of the vertex operator algebra (VOA) of an RCFT is a modular tensor category (MTC).
-We can think of the RCFT as arising from an interval compactification of the MTC, which is associated to a 3d topological field theory (TFT).

 An interesting -- and at present open -- question is whether given any MTC one can construct the associated RCFT.
-Despite the existence of endless examples where the RCFTs can be constructed explicitly, some cases remains elusive, the most prominent being the Haagerup fusion category $\cH_3$ \cite{haagerup1994principal, grossman2012quantum}, with the associated MTC being the corresponding Drinfeld center $\cZ (\cH_3)$ \cite{Evans:2010yr}.
-General arguments seem to imply that the central charge is $c=8$ for such an RCFT with VOA representation category given by $\cZ(\cH_3)$.
+Despite the existence of endless examples where the RCFTs can be constructed explicitly, some cases remains elusive, the most prominent being the Haagerup fusion category $\cH_3$ \cite{haagerup1994principal, grossman2012quantum}, with the associated MTC being the corresponding Drinfeld center $\cZ (\cH_3)$ \cite{Izumi:2001mi, Evans:2010yr}.